h-terao/hazuchi/README.md

 ```

 ## Modules

-### hazuchi
+Hazuchi consist of the following modules.

 - Trainer: A trainer class.
-- Observation: An observation to summarize metrics.
+- Observation: A class for metrics summarization.
-- callbacks: Callbacks to extend the trainer.
+- callbacks: Classes to extend the trainer.
-- functional: Functions.
+- functional: Popular functions.
-- torch_utils: PyTorch utilities to use data loaders.
+- torch_utils: PyTorch utilities to use data.DataLoader with JAX.
+- utils: Utilities.
 - image
-    - transforms: <br> Image augmentation.
-The input images are expected as arrays that have a range of [0, 255]
+    - transforms: Functions to transform images.
+The pixel value should be is [0, 1].